chronorose/lau/README.md

 ## coal

-compiler of coal language using haskell for educational purposes during very early stages of development
+alternative compiler of coal language using haskell for educational purposes during very early stages of development